 Index-Galena Rd: MP 6.4-6.9 - Flood Damage Repair

 Snohomish County Public Works has repaired 10 of the 11 originally damaged areas from the 2006 heavy rains that severely impaired Index-Galena Road.
-Currently, Milepost 6.4 to 6.9 is the only area left to repair and remains closed to traffic.
+Currently, milepost 6.4 to 6.9 is the only area left to repair and remains closed to traffic.
 This portion of road was considered a total loss with significant portions of pavement, road bed, and culverts damaged by the flooding.
-Repair work has also been completed at the recently damaged Milepost 3.0 on Index-Galena road.
-Paving and finishing work is expected to be completed at Milepost 3.0 in the summer of 2016.

-From the east the road opens to National Forest lands for general recreation, camping and mineral claims along the North Fork Skykomish, Salmon Creek and Silver Creek drainage basins.
+Index-Galena Road near the project site remains closed through construction.
+Seasonal access is available to the east end of Index-Galena Road, via US 2 to Beckler River Road to Jack’s Pass.
+From the east, the road opens to National Forest lands for general recreation, camping and mineral claims along the North Fork Skykomish, Salmon Creek and Silver Creek drainage basins.
 Troublesome Creek and San Juan Campground are also accessible from the east.
-The Forest Service has a gate on the Forest Service road past Troublesome Creek.

 Jack Pass Maintenance